arnedeutscher/game-api/README.md

 `DELETE /api/user/games/favorites?game_id={id}`

 ### Rate Limiting
 All routes that are not authenticated have a 5 hits per minute rate limiter middleware.
-To change that, edit the `$perMinute` variable in `App\Http\Middleware\SearchGameRequestLimiter` and `App\Http\Middleware\RetrieveGameDetailsRequestLimiter`.#� �g�a�m�e�-�a�p�i�
+To change that, edit the `$perMinute` variable in `App\Http\Middleware\SearchGameRequestLimiter` and `App\Http\Middleware\RetrieveGameDetailsRequestLimiter`.
-�
-�